AdobeDocs/analytics-platform.en/help/data-views/component-settings/overview.md

 Context labels are system-defined tags applied to components within a data view.
 When context labels are applied to components (dimension or metrics), Customer Journey Analytics is instructed to use these context-labeled components automatically in certain visualizations or features.

+Context labels allow you to provide semantic context to individual pieces of data.
+In general, Customer Journey Analytics does not need to know the semantic meaning of a dimension or metric to perform its analysis.
+However, some situations (project templates and a few selected visualizations) require Customer Journey Analytics to understand semantic meaning to perform some type of analysis.
+Context labels are created for those situations.

+Context labels operate at the component (dimension or metric) level, and allow for great flexibility within the data view for the customer.
+For example, you can assign a context label to a dimension after you have applied several post-processing transforms to a field.
+Or even to a dimension that is based on a derived field.
+Context labels provide a layer of abstraction on top of components and fields.

+For reasons of convenience, smart default context labels are applied automatically to components based on fields with a specific XDM path.
+For example, the **[!UICONTROL Commerce: Product Category]** context label is applied automatically to a **[!UICONTROL Category name]** dimension that is based on the `productListItems.productCategories.categoryName` schema path.
+You can, however, move the context label to a different component without any issue.

+To streamline Adobe provided project templates, several integrations (like Journey Optimizer, Content Analytics, and more) set up data views where out of the box components are constructed in a specific way.
+And appropriate context labels are applied automatically.
+Again, you can simply move any of those context labels to other components that are created in the data view and your custom component is used instead.

+Context labels are relevant for the disclosure of project templates as well.
+Project templates quickly realize the reporting foundation for several different purpose-built use cases.
+However, not every template does make sense for every data view and you don't want to show non-applicable templates.
+Context labels are used to show templates based on whether the context labels are included in the selected data view.
+You can simply add more context labels to your data view (components), and more templates become available.
+Or remove context labels to hide specific templates.

+>[!NOTE]
+>
-You can only assign a context label to one component in the same data view.
-You can assign the same context label to different components across data views.
+>You can apply more than one context label to a component, but you cannot apply one context label to multiple components within one data view.
+>

 The benefits of context labels are:

 * **Convenience**: You don't have to re-select the same component in every panel or visualization.
-* **Unlocks functionality**: Some visalization (like [Map](/help/analysis-workspace/visualizations/map.md)) require knowing which component is latitude and longitude.
+* **Unlocks functionality**: Some visualizations (like [Map](/help/analysis-workspace/visualizations/map.md)) require knowledge about which component is latitude and longitude.
 Assigning context labels discloses that information to the visualization.
-* **Consistency**: Everyone in your organization that works on one or more projects that are based on a data view that uses context labels get the same behavior.
+* **Consistency**: Everyone in your organization that works on one or more projects that are based on a data view that uses context labels gets the same behavior.
 * **Visibility of features and templates**: Certain visualizations and features only appear when the proper context label is assigned.
 For example:

   * A [Map](/help/analysis-workspace/visualizations/map.md) visualization does display properly only when Customer Journey Analytics knows which fields represent latitude and longitude.